 A GPS system can alert you if your truck is moving, left the route, or the engine started when it doesn’t have to – at night or off-work hours.
 You can contact the driver first, and if he is unaware, your vehicle may be stolen.
 To stop it, you can shut down the engine in a click – the truck stops moving, and you can call the police to this point on the map.

 Door opening sensor

-You can install the sensor on trailer and truck doors.
+You can install the sensor on the trailer and truck doors.

-By controlling truck door opening, you can prevent unauthorized access to your vehicles even before it starts moving.
+By controlling truck door opening, you can prevent unauthorized access to your vehicle even before it starts moving.

-Door opening sensor installed on your trailer door can prevent your cargo from being stolen.
-Moreover, if you transport refrigerated goods, trailer door opening means temperature regimen violation.
+A door opening sensor installed on your trailer door can prevent your cargo from being stolen.
+Moreover, if you transport refrigerated goods, trailer door opening means a temperature regimen violation.
 The earlier you contact the driver to check the door, the more chances that you deliver goods unspoiled.

 Driver behavior monitoring